-The factory site was conveniently close to the Inner Harbor where barges brought in limestone from neighboring Kwantung Province and loaded cement for export to China.
+The factory site was conveniently close to the Inner Harbor where barges brought in limestone from neighboring Guangdong Province and loaded cement for export to China.

 Green Island Cement's early years in Hong Kong were as turbulent as the times.
-The company was established in January 3, 1887 with a factory on the kowloon coast in what was then little known border territory.
+The company was established in 03/01/1887.

 In 1900, the Hok Un plant was established at the Hok Un site which (was constituted from three Marine Lots) was leased from the HK Government and reclaimed by GIC.
 GIC won several major projects in early 1900 and its rotary kilns had been so successful.